-Buffalo mozzarella is a fresh, soft, semi-elastic textured cheese belonging to the "pasta filata" family.
+Buffalo mozzarella is a fresh, soft, semi-elastic textured cheese belonging to "pasta filata" family.
 The process of making pasta filata cheese includes heating the curd to a point where it can be stretched and formed into various shapes.
 This gives the snowy white mozzarella a mild yet slightly sour taste.
 The texture is soft, moist and somewhat granular.
 It is coated with a thin edible rind and brined for up to a week when sold in vacuum-sealed packages.

 Other Italian cheeses: